 Last, short currently has a dedicated fund in order to incentivize creators to make shorts.
 This shorts fund is currently run as a loss so it’s not clear if this will be a way to make money from YouTube shorts long term.

-To conclude YouTube shorts are a fascinating new feature to take advantage of.
-Not only are they fun and easy to create, it’s staggering the amount of views you can get.
-At this time the way shorts are implemented, it’s great for getting views and subscribers but not much else.
+YouTube shorts are a fascinating and very fun new feature to take advantage of.
+Not only are they fun and easy to create, it’s staggering the amount of views you can get and how quickly you can grow an audience.